President of Barbados: History

 On 22 March 2015, Prime Minister Freundel Stuart announced his intention to move the country towards a republican form of government "in the very near future".
 The general secretary of the Democratic Labour Party, George Pilgrim, confirmed the move and said that it is expected to coincide with the 50th anniversary of Barbadian independence in 2016.

 The Barbados Labour Party government of Prime Minister Mia Mottley announced in its Throne Speech in September 2020 that Barbados would become a republic by November the following year, abolishing the position of monarch of Barbados and replacing that of governor-general with a president (of Barbadian nationality) as head of state, as Mottley asserted that "Barbadians want a Barbadian head of state [sic]".
 It was this proposal that was eventually enacted into law—on 20 September 2021, the Constitution (Amendment) (No. 2) Bill, 2021 was introduced to the Parliament of Barbados, and was subsequently passed on 6 October.
-Prime Minister Mia Mottley described the move as "having the confidence that we can be responsible for our affairs, in every respect — and that means having a Barbadian head of state."
-It instituted a parliamentary republic with a prime minister as head of government and a predominantly ceremonial president as head of state.
+Prime Minister Mia Mottley described the move as "having the confidence that we can be responsible for our affairs, in every respect"; though, the country had already been fully sovereign since 1966.
+The law instituted a parliamentary republic with a prime minister as head of government and a predominantly ceremonial president as head of state.

 The first candidate for president of Barbados, the Governor-General of Barbados, Sandra Mason, was nominated jointly by the prime minister and the leader of the opposition on 12 October 2021, and subsequently elected by parliament on 20 October.
 Mason took office on 30 November 2021.